 Kapsali Bay

-Kapsali Bay is a Blue Flag beach on the south part of Kythira, comprised of twin wonderful bays that form the shape of the Greek letter Omega (ω).
-Kapsali can get busy in the full season as it is a very popular resort.
+Kapsali Bay is the southernmost Blue Flag sandy beach in Kythira, formed by two breathtaking bays that resemble the Greek letter Omega (ω).
+It is a lovely village but can get quite crowded during the peak season, as it is a popular resort.

 Avlemonas